-2. The following signs are exempt from zoning permit requirements but shall comply with all of the other regulations imposed by this ARTICLE:
+The following signs are exempt from zoning permit requirements but shall comply with all of the other regulations imposed by this ARTICLE:

-a.
 Nameplate signs not exceeding two square feet in gross surface area accessory to a residential building, including all types of manufactured homes.

 b.
 Identification signs not exceeding 40 square feet in gross surface area accessory to a multiple-family dwelling.

 c.
 Bulletin board signs not exceeding 40 square feet in gross surface area accessory to a church, school or public or non-profit institution.